Spectral GRID invariants and Lagrangian cobordisms: Preliminaries

 such that there is exactly one $O$ and exactly one $X$ in each row, as well as in each column, and no square of the grid contains more than one marking.
 The number $m$ is called the \emph{grid number} of $\G$.

 A grid diagram $\G$ specifies a link $L\subset \R^3$ as follows.
 Draw oriented segments connecting $X$'s to $O$'s in each column, and $O$'s to $X$'s in each row, and require that vertical segments cross above horizontal ones.
 We say \emph{$\G$ is a grid diagram for $L$}.
 Conversely, every link $L$ in $\R^3$ can be represented by a grid diagram.
-By a theorem of Cromwell \cite{Cro95}, two grid diagrams represent the same link if and only if they are related by a sequence of commutations, in which two eligible adjacent rows or columns commute, stabilizations, in which a $1 \times 1$ square with an $O$ (resp.\ $X$) marker is replaced by a $2 \times 2$ square with two diagonal $O$ markers and an $X$ marker (resp.\ two diagonal $X$ markers and an $O$ marker), creating a new row and a new column, and destabilizations, the inverse operations.
-Following \cite{OSS15}, we classify (de)stabilizations by the marker type and the location of the empty cell in the $2 \times 2$ square; for example, a stabilization of type \textit{X:SE} results in a $2 \times 2$ square with an empty southeastern cell, and accordingly an $X$ in the northwestern cell and $O$'s in the northeastern and southwestern cells.
+By a theorem of Cromwell \cite{Cro95}, two grid diagrams represent the same link if and only if they are related by a sequence of commutations, in which two adjacent rows or columns are switched if the corresponding segments in them connecting the $X$'s and the $O$'s are either nested or disjoint, stabilizations, in which a $1 \times 1$ square with an $O$ (resp.\ $X$) marker is replaced by a $2 \times 2$ square with two diagonal $O$ markers and an $X$ marker (resp.\ two diagonal $X$ markers and an $O$ marker), creating a new row and a new column, and destabilizations, the inverse operations.
+Following \cite{OSS15}, we classify (de)stabilizations by the marker type and the location of the empty cell in the $2 \times 2$ square; for example, a stabilization of type \textit{X:SE} results in a $2 \times 2$ square with an empty southeastern cell, an $O$ in the northwestern cell, and $X$'s in the northeastern and southwestern cells.

 To a grid diagram $\G$, we associate a graded, filtered chain complex $\fGCt(\G)$ over $\Ftwo = \Z/2$ whose filtered chain homotopy type is an invariant of the isotopy type of $L$.
 Before we do this, we introduce a bit more notation.
 First, we will think of a grid diagram as a diagram on a torus, by identifying the left and right edges, as well as the top and bottom edges of the grid.
 The horizontal arcs of the grid result in a set of circles $\alphas = \{\alpha_1, \ldots ,\alpha_m\}$, indexed from bottom to top, and the vertical ones result in a set of circles $\betas = \{\beta_1, \ldots, \beta_m\}$, indexed from left to right.\footnote{In \cite{BLW22}, the $\alpha$-circles are the vertical ones, and $\beta$-circles the horizontal ones.
 Here, we instead follow the convention of \cite{OSS15}.
 However, in later sections, we opt to follow \cite{BLW22} in drawing multidiagrams (e.g.\ \fullref{fig:comm} and \fullref{fig:combo}) with multiple horizontal curves; as a result, they have multiple $\alpha$-curves rather than multiple $\beta$-curves.}